hvieira/ye-olde-online-store-akka/README.md

 # ye-olde-online-store-akka

+An exercise of what an online store built with scala and akka might look like.
+This is being used as a practice ground for akka actor communication patterns

 ## Currently working on
 - Items added to cart must exist in the store front/item portfolio
 - Backfill unit tests of actors using the testkit